DOJ's call for resources in Minnesota includes military attorneys, auditors

 The U.S. Attorney's Office in Minnesota recently lost about 10 prosecutors, some of whom handled criminal cases including the high-profile "Feeding Our Futures" fraud investigation.
 Career prosecutors who remain have largely been sidelined, sources tell CBS.

-The Pentagon has not responded to a request for comment on how many attorneys are needed in Minneapolis and for what.
-The Justice Department did not respond to a request for comment.
+The Pentagon referred questions to the Justice Department, which did not respond to a request for comment.

 This is not the first time military judge advocates have been used for non-military purposes.
 They have stepped in as immigration judges and were also called upon last summer to prosecute misdemeanor cases in Washington, D.C., during President Trump's crime crackdown.